michaelpq/michaelpq.github.io/_posts/2013-05-15-postgres-9-3-feature-highlight-new-flavors-of-if-exists-and-if-not-exists.markdown

 layout: post
 type: post
 slug: postgres-9-3-feature-highlight-new-flavors-of-if-exists-and-if-not-exists
-title: 'Postgres 9.3 feature highlight: new flavors of IF EXISTS and IF NOT EXISTS'
+title: 'Postgres 9.3 feature highlight - new flavors of IF EXISTS and IF NOT EXISTS'
 categories:
 - PostgreSQL-2
 tags: